Web Mapping with the IUENNA Project

 - Download and install QGIS on your computer to start working with geospatial data.

-- Prepare your data in QGIS by adding vector data (e.g., Shapefiles) or raster data (e.g., satellite imagery or DEMs).
-Ensure that your data is properly projected and organized for web mapping purposes.
+- Prepare your data in QGIS by adding vector data (e.g., Shapefiles) or raster data.
+Ensure that your data is properly projected and organized.

-- Export your data from QGIS as GeoJSON, a widely used format for web mapping, to provide the necessary data for your web mapping application (WMA) or Generative AI (GenAI) workflows.
+- Export your data from QGIS as GeoJSON (WGS84), a widely used format for web mapping.

-- Export your project as a web map using the qgis2web plugin.
-You can choose between rendering your map with Leaflet or OpenLayers, depending on your needs and familiarity with these libraries.
+- Export your project as a web map using the plugin.
+Choose wether to render with Leaflet or OpenLayers.

-- Upload the exported files (HTML, CSS, JavaScript, or GeoJSON) to a hosting platform, such as a GitHub repository, institutional server, or personal website, ensuring accessibility and reliability.
+- Upload the exported files (HTML, CSS, JS) to a hosting platform (e.g., GitHub Pages).

 Examples Using GenAI and qgis2web